ixjlyons/pelican-ghp/content/pages/home.rst

    :height: 1.5in
    :alt: Screenshot of MyoSwim

-MyoSwim is a game for demonstrating computer interface control through surface electromyography at the `World Science Festival`_ in 2015.
+MyoSwim is a game I made for demonstrating computer interface control through surface electromyography at the `World Science Festival`_ in 2015.
+It uses the microphone port of a smartphone, tablet, or computer to record a surface EMG signal, allowing the player to control a fish popping bubbles and avoiding bigger fish.

-It uses the microphone as an input to the plane, allowing for myoelectric control if an EMG sensor is plugged in to the microphone port (you could blow or hum into the microphone for control otherwise).
-The RMS value is calculated and put through a moving average filter to get the input value.
-This input value is used to control the vertical speed of the player, working against gravity.

-It was a lot of fun to make, and demonstrating it at the World Science Festival was a blast.
-For the entire day, we had kids of all ages lined up to try it out.
+It was a lot of fun to make and we had kids of all ages lined up for hours to play it at the festival.

 - `MyoSwim on GitHub <myoswim-gh_>`_